selloween/selloween.eu/content/post/How-to-create-a-bootable-USB-flash-drive-on-Linux.md

 +++
-title = "How to create a bootable USB flash drive on Linux" date = "2019-01-03" author = "Selwyn Rogers" cover = ""
+title = "How to create a bootable USB flash drive on Linux" disqus_title="How to create a bootable USB flash drive on Linux" date = "2019-01-03" author = "Selwyn Rogers" cover = ""